 - Ordering Medical Records: You medical and health records can really slow down (or speed up) the approval time.
 It can take several weeks for the life insurance underwriter to receive your medical records from your physician.
 This is often the biggest “X” factor when it comes to delays.
 Some physician offices are very slow with medical record delivery unfortunately.

 - Reviewing Medical Records: Once the underwriter receives your exam results and medical records – the underwriting process begins.
 They’ll analyze everything and sometimes a red flag may appear.
 The underwriter may need additional information from you (quickest) or order additional medical records (slowest) depending on the situation.

 You Now Want a Life Insurance Application with a Medical Exam?

 So now you’ve decided that you don’t mind waiting and want to apply for a traditional fully underwritten policy?
 No Problem!

 The process is simple, first you’ll want to get some quotes and compare life insurance rates here.
-You can also call us at Life Insurance Blog now at 888-411-1329.

 People often think that applying for life insurance is difficult or complicated.
 It doesn’t have to be, especially the way we do it.
 With all of the technology available today, we use the fastest life insurance companies and easiest methods to apply for life insurance – even with the medical exam.